Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Tip 2: Rent instead of buying

-Reduce the hassle of packing bulky clothes to Iceland.
-Rent from from Icelandic Cover instead.
-Remember that by signing up for the Stuck in Iceland Newsletter you save 10% off the rental price.
+Reduce the hassle of packing bulky clothes for Iceland.
+Rent from Icelandic Cover instead.
+Remember, by signing up for the Stuck in Iceland Newsletter, you save 10% on the rental price.

 Tip 3: Dry fit fits Iceland